lmx99/growgl/README.md

 ### Introduce
 This project is mainly to log my growing in gl learning.
-Each tag of this project will be a symbal of a complete learning process.
+Each tag of this project will be a symbol of a complete learning process.

 ### Install
 ```